Including OWASP ModSecurity Core Rule Set

 With this statistical data, the iterative tuning process becomes quite clear: The modsec-positive-stats.rb script brings sense and reason to the process.

 I think the tuning concept and the theory are now quite clear.
 In the next tutorial, we will continue with tuning false positives to gain some practice with the methods demonstrated here.
-And I will also introduce a script which helps with the construction of the more complicated exclusion rules.
+As mentioned in the previous step, I will also introduce a script which helps with the construction of the more complicated exclusion rules.

 Step 10 (Goodie): Summary of the ways of combating false positives